Structural expansion joints and pre-compressed sealants that work are the product and solution focus of Sika Emseal.

 The result for property owners and managers are lowest total cost of ownership joint sealing solutions that additionally contribute to the preservation, durability, safety and sustainability of the built environment.

-In the pursuit of resilient building materials, EMSEAL leads the industry in products capable of resisting hurricane and tornado events, handling immersion, and sealing seismic joint openings.
+In the pursuit of resilient building materials, Sika Emseal leads the industry in products capable of resisting hurricane and tornado events, resisting fire and heat, handling immersion, and sealing seismic joint openings.